Burleson & Company LLC Purchases 2,135 Shares of The Home Depot, Inc. (NYSE:HD)

 The business also recently declared a quarterly dividend, which was paid on Thursday, December 16th.
 Shareholders of record on Thursday, December 2nd were given a dividend of $1.65 per share.
 This represents a $6.60 annualized dividend and a dividend yield of 1.67%.
 The ex-dividend date of this dividend was Wednesday, December 1st.
 Home Depot’s dividend payout ratio (DPR) is 44.12%.

 A number of equities analysts have issued reports on the company.
-Truist Securities raised their target price on Home Depot from $325.00 to $420.00 and gave the stock a “hold” rating in a report on Wednesday, November 17th.
-Oppenheimer upgraded Home Depot from a “market perform” rating to an “outperform” rating and set a $470.00 target price on the stock in a report on Monday, December 6th.
 UBS Group raised their target price on Home Depot from $410.00 to $440.00 and gave the stock a “buy” rating in a report on Wednesday, November 17th.
+Wells Fargo & Company raised their target price on Home Depot from $365.00 to $400.00 and gave the stock an “overweight” rating in a report on Monday, November 8th.
+Evercore ISI raised their target price on Home Depot from $385.00 to $420.00 and gave the stock an “outperform” rating in a report on Wednesday, November 17th.
 Barclays raised their target price on Home Depot from $350.00 to $430.00 and gave the stock an “overweight” rating in a report on Wednesday, November 17th.
-Finally, Credit Suisse Group lifted their price objective on Home Depot from $357.00 to $450.00 and gave the company an “outperform” rating in a report on Thursday, November 18th.
+Finally, Credit Suisse Group raised their target price on Home Depot from $357.00 to $450.00 and gave the stock an “outperform” rating in a report on Thursday, November 18th.
 Seven research analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $408.83.

 In other Home Depot news, CFO Richard V. Mcphail sold 14,544 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
 The stock was sold at an average price of $392.83, for a total transaction of $5,713,319.52.
 The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Also, EVP Teresa Wynn Roseborough sold 18,878 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
 The stock was sold at an average price of $395.19, for a total value of $7,460,396.82.
 The disclosure for this sale can be found here.
 0.18% of the stock is owned by insiders.